Novartis/cellxgene-gateway/README.md

 2. Run `pip-compile requirements.in` or `uv pip compile requirements.in -o requirements.txt`
 3. Regenerate `uv.lock` with `uv pip compile requirements.in --output-file uv.lock`

-### Why Pinned Dependencies?
+### Why Lock Files?

+This project uses a two-tier dependency approach:

+1. **`requirements.in`** (used by setup.py) - Specifies high-level dependencies with flexible version constraints.
+This allows pip to resolve dependencies when installing the package, avoiding over-constraining for end users.

-Lock files (conda-lock.yml, requirements.txt, uv.lock) pin all transitive dependencies to prevent compatibility issues.
+2. **Lock files** (conda-lock.yml, requirements.txt, uv.lock) - Pin all transitive dependencies to exact versions for reproducible development environments.
 For example, anndata 0.12.4 is currently locked - newer versions may have breaking changes.
-This ensures the environment that works today will work tomorrow, while the source files (environment.yml, requirements.in) provide flexibility for intentional updates.
+This ensures the environment that works today will work tomorrow.

-**Best practice:** Commit all lock files to git so everyone uses the same tested dependency versions.
+**For contributors:** Always commit lock files (conda-lock.yml, requirements.txt, uv.lock) to git and install from them during development.
+This ensures everyone tests against the same dependency versions.

+**For end users:** The package installation (`pip install cellxgene-gateway`) uses `requirements.in` to allow pip's dependency resolver flexibility.

 ## Running Tests